Is your business ready to go global? We’re here to help.

-But that doesn’t mean that consumers aren’t shopping: they’re simply trying to shop smarter, being more strategic about how they spend and the platforms they use.
-This year, retailers have ramped up efforts to cut through an increasingly crowded online marketplace and build an omnichannel strategy to capture customers.
-With the festive shopping season in Asia Pacific, Middle East and Africa set to extend into Lunar New Year and beyond, we look at some of the strategies that may help retailers stay ahead this holiday season.
+This year, some forecasts predict that spending will rise once again, particularly in Southeast Asia.
+Consumers are still shopping: they’re just shopping smarter, being more strategic about how they spend and the platforms they use.
+In response, retailers have ramped up efforts to cut through an increasingly crowded online marketplace and build an omnichannel strategy to capture customers.

 1. E-commerce 3.0: winning through immersive experiences

 As more small businesses build their e-commerce presence, China’s live commerce successes are now being replicated elsewhere in the region.
-The intent to shop on social media platforms is going up, as high as 88% in countries like Thailand.
+The number of consumers regularly shopping on social media platforms is going up, as high as 82% and 86% in Thailand and Vietnam respectively.
 Korean consumers too, have a growing interest in live shopping and tapping live commerce across many of their platforms.
-And technology such as VR and AR is becoming more prevalent – and important.
-Spending on AR/VR solutions is expected to capture US$14.8 billion by 2026, with a major chunk of VR spending coming from the consumer industry.
-An investment like VR/AR for an e-commerce brand may not be possible overnight, but future-forward SMEs that look into solutions like this now may be able to prepare for next year’s festive peak.

 2. Dig deeper: Consider subscription models